Documentation

 Animate with keyframes

-The Animation Tool window lets you create and edit animations for GameObjects using keyframes.
-Keyframes are like snapshots of your object’s properties (such as position, color, or visibility) at specific points in time.
-When you create an animation, you set keyframes at different times on the timeline.
+The Animation Timeline window lets you edit the keyframes of animation clips.
+Keyframes are like snapshots of your object's properties (such as position, color, or visibility) at specific points in time.
+When you create an animation, you set keyframes at different points on the timeline.
 Unity Studio then automatically interpolates the values between those keyframes to create smooth transitions.
 For example, if you want an object to move from one position to another over 3 seconds:

 1. Set a keyframe at the start of the animation, with the object at the position you want it to start at- for example (0,0,0).